Sweet Potato Oat Cookies (Healthy & Vegan)

 How to Make Sweet Potato Cookies

-Note that you’ll need cooled and mashed sweet potato to make the cookies.
-If you don’t have any on hand, you can bake some in the oven according to this recipe or use your preferred cooking method.
+Note that you’ll need cooled and mashed cooked sweet potato to make these cookies.
+If you don’t have any prepared, you can used canned sweet potato, use this recipe for how to bake sweet potatoes or use your preferred cooking method.

 A creamy sweet potato mixture in a glass mixing bowl with a spoon.

-Mix the vanilla, sweet potato maple, syrup and peanut butter together until completely smooth.
+Step 1.
+Add the wet ingredients: vanilla, sweet potato maple, syrup and peanut butter to a large bowl and stir until completely smooth.

 Step 2.
-Add the rest of the ingredients and stir into a thick, sticky dough.
+Add the dry ingredients (everything else) and stir into a thick, sticky dough.

 Step 3.
-Use a spoon or cookie scoop to divide the dough into 14 cookies on the baking tray.
+Use a spoon or small cookie scoop to divide the dough into 12-14 cookies, placing them on the prepared baking tray.

 The cookies will not spread or change shape during baking, so press each down a little to create the shape you want before baking.

-Bake for 16 minutes then let cool on the pan for at least 20 minutes.
-After that, they’re ready to enjoy!
+Bake for 16 minutes until they’re golden brown and firm around the edges then let cool on the pan for at least 20 minutes.

-Quick Note: The cookies will be fragile when they first come out of the oven, so make sure you let them cool before handling!
+The cookies will be fragile when they first come out of the oven, so make sure you let them cool before handling.
+You can let them cool completely on the baking sheet or transfer them to a wire rack to finish cooling.

 This recipe as written was the best tasting version but it can be adjusted to suit your nutritional needs.
-For a somewhat healthier cookie that uses half the amount of fat and sweetener, you can use:
+For an even healthier cookie that uses half the amount of fat and sweetener, you can use:

 • 1 cup sweet potato